lipidity/ledgible/README.md

 * * * *

-ledgible is usable by **normal people** (my parents, siblings, and spouse use it) if some trustworthy sysadmin hosts it for them
+ledgible is usable by **normal people** (my parents, siblings, and spouse have used it before I migrated us all to [fava](https://beancount.github.io/fava/)) if some trustworthy sysadmin hosts it for them

-[See it in action here](https://lipidity.com/cgi/ledgible/app.py/) (login as demo/demo; changes not permitted)

 ## Installation